 Once your WOLFWAVE boots up, the first thing that you will want to do is to check that you have the latest firmware running.
-WOLFWAVE firmware is regularly updated to add new features and to fix bugs.
+WOLFWAVE firmware is occasionally updated to add new features and to fix bugs.
 These instructions will always relate to the latest firmware version.

 To check the firmware version on your WOLFWAVE, navigate in the menu to "Utilities > Firmware version".

 Then go to www.wolfwave.co.uk/firmware to find the latest version and for instructions on how to load and install it.